-Determinand Sampling location Sampling time or season Additional notes Heavy metals - antimony, cadmium, copper, lead, mercury, nickel Anywhere in the reticulation or from the water leaving the treatment plant No specific time or season, but there must be at least two months between the samples Samples must be taken from a well-flushed tap to avoid detecting metals derived from the dissolution of plumbing fittings Acrylamide, epichlorohydrin Anywhere in the reticulation or from the water leaving the treatment plant Anytime when the polyelectrolyte is in use, but there must be at least two months between the samples Arsenic, boron Anywhere in the reticulation or from the water leaving the treatment plant No specific time or season, unless the source is subject to seawater intrusion, in which case samples should be collected at about high tide.
-There must be at least two months between the samples Barium, fluoride, selenium Anywhere in the reticulation or from the water leaving the treatment plant No specific time or season, but there must be at least two months between the samples Manganese Anywhere in the reticulation No specific time or season, but there must be at least two months between the samples Some variation within the reticulation is possible, so that on each sampling occasion, samples should be taken from at least three locations in the reticulation If complaints about manganese are associated with high flows in the reticulation (eg, hydrant flushing), samples should be taken at these times, and at locations where complaints have arisen Nitrate Anywhere in the reticulation or from the water leaving the treatment plant September/October.
-Take the second sample the following September/October In some parts of the country, nitrate concentrations are highest when the spring thaw flushes nitrate into the groundwater
+Determinand Sampling Location Sampling time or season Additional notes Determinand Pre-treatment Post-treatment Sampling time of season Additional notes Heavy metals - antimony, cadmium, copper, lead, mercury, nickel Yes Anywhere in the reticulation or from the water leaving the treatment plant No specific time or season, but there must be at least two months between the samples Samples must be taken from a well- flushed tap to avoid detecting metals derived from the dissolution of plumbing fittings Acrylamide, epichlorohydrin NA Anywhere in the reticulation or from the water leaving the treatment plant Anytime when the polyelectrolyte is in use, but there must be at least two months between the samples Arsenic, boron Yes Anywhere in the reticulation or from the water leaving the treatment plant No specific time or season, unless the source is subject to seawater intrusion, in which case samples should be collected at about high tide.
+There must be at least two months between the samples Barium, fluoride, selenium Yes Anywhere in the reticulation or from the water leaving the treatment plant No specific time or season, but there must be at least two months between the samples

+Determinend Sampling Location Compling time or occord Additional nation Determinand Pre-treatment Post-treatment - Sampling time or season Additional notes Manganese Yes Anywhere in the reticulation No specific time or season, but there must be at least two months between the samples Some variation within the reticulation is possible, so that on each sampling occasion, samples should be taken from at least three locations in the reticulation If complaints about manganese are associated with high flows in the reticulation (eg, hydrant flushing), samples should be taken at these times, and at locations where complaints have arisen Nitrate Yes Anywhere in the reticulation or from the water leaving the treatment plant September/October.
+Take the second sample the following September/October In some parts of the country, nitrate concentrations are highest when the spring thaw flushes nitrate into the groundwater Disinfection by-products (DBPs) NA At the extremities of the reticulation system, that is, as far from the treatment plant as possible.
+Sample chlorate anywhere after the treatment plant In autumn, after a rain event that has visibly increased the colour (organic content) of the water Sample for chlorate just before a new container of hypochlorite is brought into use Sufficient delay should be allowed after the rain event to allow the slug of treated water, potentially containing raised DBP concentrations, to reach the reticulation extremities.
+The FAC 6 residual at the extremities must be at its normal level, which in any event must not be less than 0.1 mg/L